coruscateor/gtk_estate/README.md

 ## Coding Style

-This project uses a coding style the emphasises the use of white space over keeping the line and column counts as low as possible.
+This project uses a coding style which emphasises the use of white space over keeping the line and column counts as low as possible.

 So this: